You are here:

 Contests & Special Programs

 Support National Recycling Contest, October-April

 Join one of three nationwide recycling contests for schools and earn a chance for prize money and bragging rights.
-Due dates to sign up vary, but all deadlines are in the fall.
+Sign up dates vary in the fall.
 Let's increase recycling rates and help Northeast Ohio Schools lead the State of Ohio and the nation in recycling.

 The Cuyahoga County Solid Waste District will help by educating your school and the school community about recycling.

 Recycle-Bowl Competition is promoted by Keep American Beautiful (KAB).
 It is a friendly competition and benchmarking tool for K-12 school recycling programs to promote waste reduction activities.

 Dream Machine Recycle Rally™

 The Recycle Rally™ is an exciting program that aims to raise awareness of the importance of recycling.
 The goal of for schools is to capture beverage containers (plastic bottles and aluminum cans) that would not otherwise be recycled.